dtoczala/watson-landing-page/README.md

 **Code**
 - [Personality Insights with Twitter](https://github.com/watson-developer-cloud/personality-insights-twitter-python) - This sample shows how to get Twitter data using the Twitter REST API (via the python-twitter client library) and submit it to the Personality Insights Service.
+- [Your Celebrity Match](https://github.com/watson-developer-cloud/your-celebrity-match) - a sample application that does an analysis of your Twitter traffic, and matches you to a variety of celebrities, based on personality, needs and values.

 ## Speech to Text and Text to Speech (STT/TTS)
 Speech to Text (STT) and Text to Speech (TTS) are well understood capabilities, so no use in going into a boring explanation.
 These are often coupled with [Natural Language Understanding (NLU)](https://github.com/dtoczala/watson-landing-page/blob/master/README.md#natural-language-understanding-nlu) or [Conversation](https://github.com/dtoczala/watson-landing-page/blob/master/README.md#conversation), to help form compelling cognitive applications.